 The club boasts three clubhouses, ten restaurants, and bars, buffet dining rooms, entertainment, private terraces, a sports complex, children play areas, indoor and outdoor swimming pools, and many horse activities riding lessons, pony care for the kids.

-The Clearwater Bay Golf and Country Club Hong Kong
+10. The Clearwater Bay Golf and Country Club Hong Kong Membership

-The Clearwater Bay Golf and Country Club is a privately owned and run members-only club that lies away from the city’s hustle and bustle amidst one of the most beautiful locations that features an 18-hole course, making it one of the most exclusive resort-style clubs in Hong Kong.
+The Clearwater Bay Golf and Country Club is a privately owned and run members-only club that lies away from the city’s hustle and bustle amidst one of the most beautiful locations.
+This club has an 18-hole golf course, making it one of the most exclusive resort-style clubs in Hong Kong.